kmohrf/vmm/doc/source/vmm.rst

   :param path: Path to a directory
   :type path: str
   :rtype: str
-  :raise VirtualMailManager.Exceptions.VMMException: if *path* is not a
+  :raise VirtualMailManager.errors.VMMError: if *path* is not a directory.
-    directory.

 Examples